Cinegy/TsAnalyser/README.md

-# Cinegy TS Analyser Tool
+# Cinegy TS Analyzer Tool

 Use this tool to view inbound network, RTP and TS packet details.
 Use newly introduced powers to view into the service description tables, and even decode a teletext stream!